 Ribbon being detached

 Use the eyelash to gently move the ribbon over the center of the support medium and CAN use chloroform or a heating pen to stretch the section as necessary [1-TXT].
+When the water level reaches the wafer level, gently push the ribbon to the center of the basin [4.5.1] and continue draining until all of the remaining water is completely removed from the basin [4.5.2].

 Ribbon being moved over support medium and being stretched if neccessary TEXT: Caution: Stretching may induce breaking and/or deformation

+4.5.1 Ribbon being pushed to center of basin

+4.5.2 Water being drained

 After stretching, retract the syringe to start draining the water [1].
 For more delicate ribbons or a slower water retraction, detach the syringe from the hose to let the water drip [2].

 Syringe being retracted